ipld/ipld/specs/codecs/dag-cosmos/tendermint_chain.md

 # NOTE: The Address and ProposerPriority is not included in Validator.Hash();
 # make sure to update that method if changes are made here
 type Validator struct {
-	Address     Address # not included in the hash
+	Address     Address # Not included in the hash
 	PubKey      PubKey
 	VotingPower Int
-	ProposerPriority Int # not included in the hash
+	ProposerPriority Int # Not included in the hash
 }

 # SimpleValidator contains the Consensus fields of the Validaotr